clebert/pageobject/@pageobject/standard-test/README.md

 # @pageobject/standard-test [![Package Version][badge-npm-image]][badge-npm-link] [![Build Status][badge-travis-image]][badge-travis-link] [![Coverage Status][badge-coveralls-image]][badge-coveralls-link]

-This package allows you to test the compatibility of your implementation of the [PageObjectJS standard API][repo-readme-standard].
+This package allows you to test the compatibility of your implementation of the [PageObjectJS standard API][internal-readme-standard].

 ## Installation